-But since the industry is still relatively new, most people don’t know how at-home teeth straightening treatment actually works.
+Since the industry is still relatively new, most people don’t know if at-home teeth straightening will actually work for them.
+We also aren’t sure of the long-term effects of remote home orthodontics.
 If you’re uncertain about any aspect of home aligner treatment, you’ve come to the right place.
-In this guide, we’ll go over the major benefits of SmileDirectClub, weigh the pros and cons, and discuss some alternative home aligner brands to help you choose the right one for your smile.
+In this guide, we’ll go over the major benefits of at-home clear aligner treatment, weigh the pros and cons, and outline the best brands to choose from.

 Table of Contents

 Traditional treatment options like braces and Invisalign are more established and well-known, but they often come at a price — both figuratively and literally.
 In-office treatments are typically very expensive, and they require a huge time commitment.
-Choosing home aligners instead can offer some significant benefits, most significantly:
+Choosing home aligners instead can offer some significant benefits, including:

-There are several online aligner companies on the market, but most of them are around the same price.
+There are several at-home aligner companies on the market, but most of them are around the same price.
 Regardless of the brand, online aligners usually cost about half the price of traditional orthodontics.
 The average cost of treatment is about $1,900.
 And, some providers even include whitening and/or aftercare retainers in the price.
-AlignerCo, the industry’s cheapest home aligner brand, only costs $1,145.
-For comparison, in-office aligners like Invisalign and ClearCorrect normally cost about $3,000 – $5,000, and they rarely include free retainers or whitening with treatment.
+AlignerCo, the industry’s least expensive home aligner brand, only costs $1,145.
+For comparison, in-office aligners like Invisalign and ClearCorrect normally cost about $5,000, and they rarely include free retainers or whitening with treatment.